RitamSamant/Operating-System-QnA/README.md

-﻿# Operating-System-QnA
+# Operating-System-QnA

-Feel free to make a pull request if want to add something.
+Feel free to make a pull request if you want to add something.
+Add concept theory and your Interview question.

+**Thank you.